OrchardCMS/OrchardCore/src/docs/getting-started/starter-recipes.md

 This recipe sets up a range of Content Types, and Widgets, and the initial content of TheComingSoonTheme.
 It also includes Email, Recaptcha, Forms, Workflows and User Registration Forms.

-TheComingSoon theme is based of the [Start Bootstrap Coming Soon Theme](https://startbootstrap.com/themes/coming-soon/)
+TheComingSoon theme is based on the [Start Bootstrap Coming Soon Theme](https://startbootstrap.com/themes/coming-soon/)

 #### ComingSoon Recipe Contents